 Rogelio Salmona (1929 – 2007)

-In attempting to rationalise, his intuitive sense of place, time and architectural history, the esteemed Colombian architect Rogelio Salmona once told his interviewer from the Agence France-Presse that he felt inspired by the indigenous cultural sentiments from the pre-Columbian Aztec codices.
-He illustrated his point by quoting a memorised line of its poetry: “When I enter my home I enter the Earth and when I leave my home I ascend to heaven”.
-By his own admission, his own sense of architecture, as well as that of his own life, was continually influenced by multiple synthesise: These were drawn from both direct personal and cultural experiences, as well as more obtuse passions and nostalgia.
+In attempting to rationalise, his sense of place, time and architectural history, the Colombian architect Rogelio Salmona once told an interviewer that he felt inspired by the indigenous cultural sentiments from pre-Columbian Aztec codices.
+He illustrated this by quoting a line of its poetry: “When I enter my home I enter the Earth and when I leave my home I ascend to heaven”.
+So it was in 2007 at the age of 78, that Salmona sadly passed away to leave behind his beloved Colombian home, to ascend to his own piece of heaven.
+Here he joined an elite pantheon of other architect greats.
+Throughout his life, and by his own admission, his sense of architecture, as well as that of his life had been influenced by multiple synthesise: These were drawn from direct personal and cultural experiences, as well as his more obtuse passions and nostalgia.

-Just fourteen years earlier in 2003, he had been the first Latin American to receive the highly prestigious Alvar Aalto Medal, being recognised as Colombia’s most significant living architect.
-His great life work was recognised as a labour of love.
-It was a passion that also showed immense empathy and loyalty towards his adopted home of Bogotá.
-Here it was, over a long career, that he came to add a new modern slant to Colombian city architecture.
-His style was for a new urbane vernacular, that crafted humanist city spaces and places, and expounded a more unique and Latin American way of living.
+Four years earlier in 2003, he had been the first Latin American to receive the highly prestigious Alvar Aalto Medal, being recognised as Colombia’s most significant living architect.
+His life’s work was recognised as a labour of love with immense empathy and loyalty shown towards his adopted home of Bogotá.
+Here, over a long career, he came to add his modern slant to Colombian city architecture.
+His was a new urbane vernacular, that crafted humanist city spaces and places for a distinctly Latin American way of living.

-Whilst still in Paris, Salmona also joined the Sociology of Art program directed by Pierre Froncastel at the Ecole de Hautes Etudes at the Sorbonne.
-As a subfield of sociology, this subject concerned itself with the social worlds of art, technology, as well as other shared aesthetics, drawn from the late nineteenth to mid-twentieth century.
+Whilst still in Paris, Salmona also joined the Sociology of Art program directed by Pierre Froncastel at the Sorbonne.
+As a subfield of sociology, this subject investigated the social worlds of art, technology, as well as other shared aesthetics.
 Fed by his experiences and influential mentors, Salmona’s education was further informed by his travels around France, Mediterranean Europe and North Africa.
 Here it was that the seeds of a passion for the materialism and spatial richness of Romanesque, pre-Hispanic and Moorish architecture were sowed.

 Rogelio Salmona once said that the test of time would tell if he had held any validity as an architect.
 “Good architecture will become ruins.
 Bad architecture disappears…” he also said, “…but for you to know it is a ruin, you have to wait a lot of time”.
-His expressed hope, was that his monumental towers of Torres del Parque would not become ruins just yet, but in a thousand years from now.
+His expressed hope was that his monumental towers of Torres del Parque would not become ruins just yet, but in a thousand years from now.
 If so, it would be nice to think it might befall the same fate as the romantic ruins of Colombia’s ancient ‘lost city’ of Teyuna.
-This was only rediscovered, after laying forgotten on the lower slopes of the Sierra Nevada de Santa Marta for hundreds of years, in 1976.